jl95terceira/project-pymso/README.md

 # Contributing

-The plan is to gradually add functionality to this module while maintaining the property of losslessness for loading / saving cycles from the beginning to the end (?) of development, so that
+The plan is to gradually add functionality to this module while maintaining the property of losslessness for loading / saving, from the beginning to the end (?) of the development of this module, so that

 <ul>